k1nd0ne/VolWeb/README.md

 # Issues

-If you have encountered a bug, or wish to propose a feature, please feel free to open an issue.
-To enable us to quickly address them, follow the guide in the "Contributing" section of the Wiki associated with the project.
+If you have encountered a bug, or wish to propose a feature, please feel free to create a [discussion](https://github.com/k1nd0ne/VolWeb/discussions) to enable us to quickly address them.
+Please provide logs to any issues you are facing.

 # Contact